-Participants were given an Informed Consent Document (see Appendix A) explaining their rights and the purpose of the study.
+American participants were given an Informed Consent Document in English (see Appendix A, Chinese version Appendix B) explaining their rights and the purpose of the study.
 After they signed and returned the informed consent form, they were given a packet containing the ADTP, the CDP, and a demographic information form.
 They were asked to complete the measures in the order presented to them in the packet.
 Participants were asked to return their completed information to the packet.
 The principle investigator collected the packets and distributed extra credit at the initial assessment for those APSU participants who qualified to receive extra credit, at the discretion of their instructor.
 All participants followed the same procedures.
 The session took approximately 15 minutes.